-Sgt Matiu Ratana murder: Louis De Zoysa will never be freed
+Sgt Matiu Ratana shooting: Killer Louis De Zoysa will never be freed

 "Even as he fell you re-aimed and fired a second shot at him.
 The aggravating factors outweigh the mitigating factors."

-De Zoysa becomes the 65th person in prison in England and Wales under a whole-life order.
+De Zoysa, who will serve his sentence at Belmarsh prison, becomes the 65th person in jail in England and Wales under a whole-life order

-During a three-week trial, the jury was shown video footage of the New Zealand-born sergeant being hit by the first of three shots discharged by De Zoysa.
+During a three-week trial, the jury was shown video footage of the New Zealand-born sergeant being hit in the chest by the first of three shots discharged by De Zoysa.

 A second bullet struck him in his thigh before De Zoysa was wrestled to the ground by other officers.